eclipse-sumo/sumo/docs/web/docs/Simulation/OppositeDirectionDriving.md

 # Opposite-Direction-Driving

-This page describes simulations which are enabled for for overtaking through the opposite-direction edge.
+This page describes simulations which are enabled for overtaking through the opposite-direction edge.
 To enable this feature, the network must contain additional information regarding the adjacency of opposite-direction edges.